How to watch San Francisco Giants vs. Chicago Cubs

-The San Francisco Giants play game two of this four-game series against the Chicago Cubs at Oracle Park tonight.
-But you probably won’t be able to watch it unless you like paying for every streaming service under the sun.
+The San Francisco Giants play game three of this four-game series against the Chicago Cubs tonight as Oracle Park gears up to celebrate the career and retire the jersey number of Will Clark!

-Taking the mound for the Giants will be right-hander Alex Cobb, who enters today’s game with a 4.26 ERA, 2.94 FIP, with 74 strikeouts to 22 walks in 76 innings pitched.
-His last start was in the Giants’ 7-4 loss to the Los Angeles Dodgers on Sunday, in which he allowed four runs on eight hits with six strikeouts and two walks in five and two thirds innings.
+Taking the mound for the Giants will be right-hander Jakob Junis, who enters today’s game with a 2.98 ERA, 3.90 FIP, with 44 strikeouts to 11 walks in 54.1 innings pitched.
+Junis’ last start was in the Giants’ 7-0 loss to the Arizona Diamondbacks on Monday, in which he allowed one run on three hits with two strikeouts and a walk in four and a third innings.

-He’ll be facing off against Cubs right-hander Marcus Stroman, who enters today’s game with a 4.38 ERA, 3.72 FIP, with 59 strikeouts to 17 walks in 61.2 innings pitched.
-His last start was in the Cubs’ 6-2 win over the Philadelphia Phillies on Saturday, in which he allowed one run on five hits with five strikeouts and two walks in six innings.
+He’ll be facing off against Cubs left-hander Drew Smyly, who enters today’s game with a 3.93 ERA, 4.45 FIP, with 43 strikeouts to 12 walks in 55 innings pitched.
+His last start was in the Cubs’ 4-3 win over the Philadelphia Phillies, in which he allowed two runs, one earned, on four hits with four strikeouts in six innings.

 Where: Oracle Park, San Francisco, California